Skip to content

 • Each session starts from scratch with no memory of prior work

-These aren’t flaws in Claude Code.
+These aren’t flaws in the agent.
 They’re the natural consequence of working without a process.
 Human developers solve this with methodologies, code review, CI/CD, and project management.
 AI-assisted development needs the same discipline.

 Sequant provides that discipline.

-Sequant installs slash commands into Claude Code that enforce a phased workflow.
+Sequant enforces a phased workflow through slash commands, an MCP server, and a headless CLI.
 Each issue moves through plan, build, and review — with an isolated worktree keeping your main branch clean and a quality loop that catches problems before merge.

 ┌──────────────┐